GitauHarrison/notes/chartjs.md

 ### Add web forms to the app

 Flask provides the [wtf](https://flask-wtf.readthedocs.io/en/latest/) library for creating web forms.
-This library is helps create forms that are used to collect data from a user, in our case, it will be the classroom teacher.
+This library helps create forms that are used to collect data from a user, in our case, it will be the classroom teacher.
 To create a form, we will need to:

-- Create a _forms_ module to define all the forms we will need (login, register and meanscore)
+- Create a _forms_ module to define all the forms we will need (login, register, and mean score)
 - Create templates for each form (login.html, register.html)
 - Create a _views_ module to render our forms